pli01/ci-tool-stack/README.md

 # ci-tool-stack
-This repository contains ressources needed for building and running a set of Continuous Integration Tools Services of the Continous Integration Plateform are defined as docker images, deploy on docker host
+This repository contains ressources needed for building and running a set of Continuous Integration Tools Services of the Continous Integration Plateform are defined as docker images in docker-compose stack, deploy on docker hosts

 This project is derived from "`docker-ci-tool-stack repository`" ideas